decentralized-identity/interoperability/agenda.md

     * Cloud Wars and Gaia-X - ...?

     * What's the BlueSky of LinkedIn?
 EuroPass, Affinidi, LER...
-    * The Best way to do JWTs - Gabe Cohen?
-This week's

-    - Framework Interop versus Aries Frameworks versus non-Aries Frameworks
-    - Update/screenshare tour of
-- Aries World Updates
-    - Animo - OS wallet ; iGrant - playground
-    - Dyne.org and Disposable Identities vis-à-vis DIDs
-    - Nick Mothershaw and the OIX interoperability framework/scorecard
+    * Whomst
+    * John Jordan - dominant design and metapatterns of adoption; civic technology; qR & paper credentials?

 </details>

+## Agenda - 16 June - US time - StatusList2021?

 ## Agenda - 9 Jun - EU time - X.509 Ho-down Part 1?

-## Agenda - 2 Jun - US time - Status List 2021

-## Agenda - 26 May - EU time - BMWi Schaufenster, IDUnion, and new interop targets w/Hakan Yildiz
+## Agenda - 2 Jun - US time - BMWi Schaufenster, IDUnion, and new interop targets w/Hakan Yildiz
 - Recommended pre-readings:
     - https://blog.identity.foundation/setting-interoperability-targets/
     - Adrian Doerk's [presentation](https://us02web.zoom.us/rec/share/jFfXpkigd_mSxtXEiMUcZMOpmIuQjvrx7qXpYegXaJBbLNy10XK5ybJn-Ld_4bvD.5AtQQuZ5Qv0WMkX4) on IDUnion at Finance and Banking SIG
     - Hakan's presentation for an IDUnion meeting a month ago

+## Agenda - 26 May - EU time - Open Discussion
+ * Internal vs External interoperability (summary by Adrian)
+     * Internal - examples are vendor lock-in for example
+     * External - protocol decided by holder not issue (ie treat delegation as a human right)
+     *

 ## Agenda - 19 May - US time - A quick tour of the WACI specification (recently donated to DIF) by Jace Hensley (Bloom) and a Q&A about the new WACI-PEx work item